maxnd/mxMarkEdit/README.md

 * `Meta` + `Opt` + `Shift` + `U`: make lowercase the current word.
 * `Meta` + `Opt` + `U`: capitalise the current word.

-## Further notes
+## Configuration files

-The software creates these two configuration files:
+The software creates these two configuration files that can be deleted to reset the configuration of the app:

 - `/Users/[username]/Library/Preferences/mxmarkedit`
 - `/Users/[username]/Library/Preferences/mxmarkedit.plist`